sidhu1012/DataScientist/README.md

 DataScientist is a Python library in making to ease the life of a Data Scientist.

 ## How to install library
+# Using pip
+You can use pip to install joblib:

+ # For installing for all users, you need to run:

+  pip install joblib
+  You may need to run the above command as administrator

+ # On a unix environment, it is better to install outside of the hierarchy managed by the system:

+# pip install --prefix /usr/local joblib
+Installing only for a specific user is easy if you use Python 2.7 or above:

+pip install --user joblib

+# How to install numpy using Pip
+pip install numpy

+# Installing from Pandas by PyPi
+pandas can be installed via pip from PyPI.

+pip install panda

+# install scipy by pip
+pip install scipy

+# install python-dateutil
+pip install python-dateutil

+# install pytz
+pip install pytz

+# install scikit-learn
+use pip virtualenv
+pip install -U scikit-learn

+# install threadpoolcti 2.1.0
+pip install threadpoolctl

+# install six 1.15.0
+pip install six==1.15.0

 ## 🤝 How to Contribute